thegrumpys/odop/docs/Help/DesignTypes/t_spring.md

 <!---
-While single line comments work as expected, a multi-line comment must be the last thing in the file.
+While single line comments work as expected, the previous version of Eclipse required a multi-line comment must be the last thing in the file.
-Eclipse .md Preview suppresses display of everything after the comment header.
+Eclipse .md Preview suppressed display of everything after the comment header.

-**Under Construction**
-This page is still a work in progress !

 The following lines are alternate syntax for in-line image links
 See docs/procedures/ImageLocations for preferred approach on image path.